rkapl123/DBAddin/docs/README.md

 Next, methods for working with database data ([DBModifications](DBModif.md): DBMapper, DBAction and DBSequences) are included.
 This also includes a row entry oriented way to modify data in so called DBSheets (see [DBSheets](DBSheets.md)).

-DBAddin.NET is the successor to the VB6 based DBAddin (as found on [sourceforge](https://sourceforge.net/projects/dbaddin/)).
+DBAddin.NET is the successor to the VB6 based DBAddin (still available on [sourceforge](https://sourceforge.net/projects/dbaddin/)).

 ### Installation